HashCoin Price Reaches $0.0000 (HSC)

-HashCoin (CURRENCY:HSC) traded 0.1% higher against the US dollar during the 24 hour period ending at 13:00 PM E.T. on July 9th.
-HashCoin has a market cap of $361,620.47 and approximately $44,256.00 worth of HashCoin was traded on exchanges in the last 24 hours.
-One HashCoin coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
-In the last seven days, HashCoin has traded down 0.6% against the US dollar.
+HashCoin (CURRENCY:HSC) traded 33.7% lower against the dollar during the twenty-four hour period ending at 18:00 PM E.T. on July 13th.
+HashCoin has a market cap of $417,607.81 and approximately $259,832.00 worth of HashCoin was traded on exchanges in the last day.
+During the last week, HashCoin has traded 9% higher against the dollar.
+One HashCoin coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.